AutoViML/featurewiz/README.md

     For feature value i, James-Stein estimator returns a weighted average of:
     The mean target value for the observed feature value i.
     The mean target value (regardless of the feature value).
+    - `dask_xgboost_flag`: Default is True and uses dask_xgboost estimator.
+You can turn it off if it gives an error.
+Then it will use pandas and xgboost basic to do the job.
+It may be a little slower.
+    - `nrows`: default `None`.
+You can set the number of rows to read from your datafile if it is too large to fit into either dask or pandas.
+But you won't have to if you use dask.
 **Return values**
--   `Output`: Output is always a tuple.
+-   `outputs`: Output is always a tuple.
 We can call our outputs in that tuple: out1 and out2.
     -   `out1` and `out2`: If you sent in just one dataframe or filename as input, you will get:
         - 1. `features`: It will be a list (of selected features) and
         - 2. `trainm`: It will be a dataframe (if you sent in a file or dataname as input)
     -   `out1` and `out2`: If you sent in two files or dataframes (train and test), you will get:
         - 1. `trainm`: a modified train dataframe with engineered and selected features from dataname and
         - 2. `testm`: a modified test dataframe with engineered and selected features from test_data.

 ## Maintainers